ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    * ``<platform>`` refers to the local machine (e.g., ``hera``, ``jet``, ``noaacloud``, ``mac``).
 See ``MACHINE`` in :numref:`Section %s <user>` for a full list of options.
    * ``-i`` indicates the name of the container image that was built in :numref:`Step %s <BuildC>` (``ubuntu20.04-intel-srwapp`` or ``ubuntu20.04-intel-srwapp-release-public-v2.1.0.img`` by default).

-..
-COMMENT: Update name of container!

 For example, on Hera, the command would be:

 .. code-block:: console

    ./stage-srw.sh -c=intel/2022.1.2 -m=impi/2022.1.2 -p=hera -i=ubuntu20.04-intel-srwapp-release-public-v2.1.0.img

-..
-COMMENT: Update name of container!

 .. attention::